jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 to start talking about what we do to our software that makes it bad.
 And I do not want to say braid or entwine because it does not really have the good/bad connotation that complect has.
 Complect is obviously bad.
-Right?

 [Audience laughter]

 It happens to be an archaic word, but there are no rules that say you cannot start using them again, so I am going to use them for the rest of the talk.
 So what do you know about complect?
 It is bad.
 Do not do it.
-Right?
 This is where complexity comes from: complecting.
 It is very simple.

 [Audience laughter]

 And in particular, it is something that you want to avoid in the first place.
 Look at this diagram.
 Look at the first one.
 Look at the last one.
-Right?
 It is the same stuff in both those diagrams.
 It is the same strips!
 What happened?
 They got complected.

 [Audience laughter]